 With tablets becoming ever more popular, especially among folks who travel quite a bit and are likely to take long-haul flights, this needs mentioning here.
-In this case, I don’t mean making sure your apps are up to date and organizing your icon and folder system—no, this is a much more serious task.
+In this case, I don’t mean making sure your apps are up to date and organizing your icon and folder system—this is a much more serious task.

-If you are going to rely on a tablet to get you through two 15-hour flights coming and going, you are going to need new, fresh and absolutely compelling stuff on your tablet to get you through.
-We are talking at least a couple of movies—and these should be bucket-list movies that will absolutely absorb you, not just whatever you have sitting around in your movie queue.
+If you are going to rely on a tablet to get you through two 15-hour flights coming and going, you are going to need new, fresh, and absolutely compelling stuff on your tablet to get you through.
+I’m talking at least a couple of movies—and these should be bucket-list movies that will absorb you, not just whatever you have sitting around in your movie queue.
 Then add at least a couple of books in digital format, of different genres, so if you tire of a long novel, you can go read about indigenous local plants to consider for your garden.